Ithil-protocol/docs/docs/developers/new-strategy.md

     }
 ```

-All token transfer logic from the user, borrow and repayment from the Vault is buried in the *BaseStrategy* and you can assume that at the beginning of `_openPosition` you already have the tokens needed inside the strategy contract.
+All token transfer logic from the user, borrow and repayment from the Vault is buried in the *BaseStrategy* and you can assume that at the beginning of `_openPosition` you already have the tokens needed inside the service contract.

 ## An Example

-This is a minimal working strategy that does nothing and returns tokens to the user when they close the position.
+This is a minimal working service that does nothing and returns tokens to the user when they close the position.

 ```javascript
 // SPDX-License-Identifier: MIT